Top 30+ Celtic Symbols And Their Meanings

 Celtic Circular Knots Symbols

-The Celts used Circular Knots as a symbol of eternal life because it has no beginning or end.
-The interwoven lines that form a circle represent the endless flow of time.
-They also express the concept of devotion, love, and friendship.
-In addition, the Circular Knots may signify protection and strength, as the unbroken network is associated with unity.
+The Celts used circular knots as a symbol of eternal Life because they have no beginning or end.
+The intertwining lines that form a circle represent the endless passage of time.
+They also express the concepts of devotion, love, and friendship.
+In addition, circular knots can signify protection and strength, as an unbreakable network is associated with unity.

 25 Ailm